Guzman’s Garden Centers

 We’ve got so many houseplants, you’re bound to find one you’ll love.
 Big, small, leafy, or easy-care—there’s something for everyone.
 Whether you’re a total beginner or already obsessed with plants, we’ve got you covered.
 Just grab one (or a few) and make your space feel alive!

-Fox Farm Products at Guzman’s Garden Centers
+Fox Farm Products at Guzman’s Greenhouse

 We Carry Fox Farm Potting Soils